TheEvilRoot/async-coroutines-socket/README.md

 But using callback based socket is inconvenient after all.
 It's commonly causes lots of lambdas, interfaces and indentation levels.

-Here's out library comes in.
+Here's our library comes in.
 Using a `suspendCoroutine` and `Continuation` mechanism in kotlin coroutines we're wrapped a callback based functions into coroutine-blocking function.

 It's just blocking a current coroutine on connect/read/write call and resume it on callback functions -- success or failure.